Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-The $\Delta L=2$ washout terms play a crucial role in obtaining upper bounds on light and heavy neutrino masses.
-Correspondingly, a discovery of lepton-number violating di-lepton events at the LHC could be used to falsify leptogenesis since the production cross section of these events is directly related to a $\Delta L = 2$ washout term which, if large enough, would erase any baryon asymmetry.
-This has been demonstrated in the context of left-right symmetric models \cite{Frere:2008ct} as well as in a model-independent approach \cite{Deppisch:2013jxa}.
+The $\Delta L=2$ washout terms play a crucial role in obtaining upper bounds on light- and heavy-neutrino masses.
+Correspondingly, a discovery of lepton-number-violating dilepton events at the LHC could be used to falsify leptogenesis since the production cross section of these events is directly related to a $\Delta L = 2$ washout term that, if large enough, would erase any baryon asymmetry.
+This has been demonstrated in the context of left-right symmetric models \citep*{Frere:2008ct} as well as in a model-independent approach \citep*{Deppisch:2013jxa}.